 Stylish, contemporary designed accommodation within the Docklands entertainment precinct, it offers great value for high-end hotel-style rooms.
 Momami restaurant and bar on site is excellent and good value with many other great restaurants only minutes away.
 Walk to the CBD or grab a free city tram just outside the door.

 The Pan Pacific on Melbourne’s South Wharf was a great location, the stylish rooms all enjoy floor to ceiling windows with views either of the Yarra river, city or out towards the coast.
 Rooms are clean, well-appointed and the staff friendly and helpful.
 We really enjoyed this location with dozens of restaurants, cafes and bars just outside the door and many more a short stroll along the south bank.

 Where to eat in Melbourne

-There is no shortage of food options, as you’d expect from a city so widely acclaimed for it’s foodie culture.
-A few places we’d recommend as a must try range from street food through to some superb restaurants.
+There is no shortage of food options, as you’d expect from a city so widely acclaimed for its foodie culture.
+These are a few places we’d recommend as a must-try range from street food through to some superb restaurants.

 Located inside Peppers Docklands, 679 La Trobe Street, Docklands, Melbourne City

 If you’re in Melbourne then Queen Victoria Market’s food section is somewhere you must visit.
 The deli hall inspired intense jealousy with such an incredibly diverse range of fresh treats but no kitchen or means to cold store anything, something like that nearer home would be definitely over-used.